table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 # Call for Papers (preliminary)

+## Abstract

+By learning latent representations from (semi-)structured tabular data, pretrained table models have shown preliminary but impressive performance for semantic parsing, question answering, table understanding, and data preparation [1,2,3,4].
+With the increased interest in the “modern data stack”, “intelligent data systems”, and “data-centric AI”, the time has come to consider tabular data as a first-class modality for representation learning and stimulate advances in this direction.
+The Table Representation Learning workshop is the first workshop in this emerging research area and serves the following needs:

+1) **Motivate tabular data as a first-class modality** for representation learning and further shaping this area.

+2) **Showcase impactful applications** of pretrained table models and discussing future opportunities thereof.

+3) **Foster discussion and collaboration** across the machine learning, natural language processing, and data management communities.

 ## Scope

-We invite submissions that address, or relate to, any of the following topics:
+We invite submissions that address, but are not limited to, any of the following topics on machine learning for tabular data:
-- Representation learning techniques for tabular data and full databases, e.g., architectures, data encoding techniques, pre-training, fine-tuning and prompting strategies, multi-task learning, etc.
-- Multimodal learning where tabular data is jointly embedded with, for example, natural language, code (e.g. SQL), knowledge bases, visualizations/images.
+- **Representation Learning** Representation learning techniques for structured (e.g., relational databases) or semi-structured (Web tables, spreadsheet tables) tabular data.
+This includes developing specialized data encodings or adaptation of general-purpose ones (e.g., GPT-3) for tabular data, multimodal learning across tables, and other modalities (e.g., natural language, images, code), and relevant fine-tuning and prompting strategies.
-- Downstream applications of tabular representations for tasks like data preparation (e.g. data cleaning, integration, cataloging), retrieval (e.g. search, fact-checking/QA, KG construction), and analysis (e.g. summarization, visualization, and query recommendation).
+- **Downstream Applications** Machine learning applications involving tabular data, such as data preparation (e.g. data cleaning, integration, cataloging, anomaly detection), retrieval (e.g., semantic parsing, question answering, fact-checking), information extraction, and generation (e.g., table-to-text).
-Preprint.
-Under review.
-- Upstream applications of tabular representation models for optimizing table parsers/extraction (from documents, spreadsheets, presentations), storage (e.g. compression, indexing) and processing e.g. query plan optimization, cost estimation.
+- **Upstream Applications** Applications that use representation learning to optimize tabular data processing systems, such as table parsers (extracting tables from documents, spreadsheets, presentations, images), storage (e.g. compression, indexing), and querying (e.g. query plan optimization, cost estimation).
-- Evaluations and analyses of tabular representation models, including the utility of language models as base models versus alternatives.
-- Applications of tabular representation models in production (industry).
-- Challenges of maintaining and managing table representation models in a fast evolving context, e.g. data updating, error correction, monitoring.
+- **Industry Papers** Applications of tabular representation models in production.
+Challenges of maintaining and managing table representation models in a fast evolving context, e.g. data updating, error correction, monitoring.
-- New resources such as surveys, benchmarks and datasets, for tabular representation models.
+- **New Resources** Survey papers, benchmarks and datasets for tabular representation models and their applications.
-- Formalization, surveys, visions and reflections to structure and guide future research.
+- **Others** Formalization, surveys, visions and reflections to structure and guide future research.

 ### **Important dates**